-Very briefly, The Leadership Challenge® started as a book nearly 30 years ago.
-It's now in it's fifth edition, considered by many to be among the three or four most influential leadership books ever written, with over 2,000,000 copies sold.
+Very briefly, The Leadership Challenge® started as a book over 35 years ago.
+It is considered by many to be among the three or four most influential leadership books ever written, with over 2,000,000 copies sold.

 It's based on 30 years of research where the researchers and authors, Jim Kouzes and Barry Posner, went out and looked for the practices and behaviors that people look for in the leaders that they would willingly want to follow.

-- Model the Way, which speaks to a leader's credibility, does this leader lead by example, do they walk their talk, etc.
+- Model the Way, which speaks to a leader's credibility, how this leader leads by example, their ability to "walk the talk," and how they clearly discuss their values, etc.

-- Challenge the Process, which has to do with the leader's ability to create the environment within which innovation can take hold.
+- Challenge the Process, which deals with the leader's ability to create an environment within which innovation thrives

-- Enable Others to Act, which has do with the leader's ability to foster collaboration, build trust, and through that develop new leaders in the organization.
+- Enable Others to Act, which has do with the leader's ability to foster collaboration, build trust, and develop new leaders in the organization

-- Finally, Encourage the Heart, which again has to do with the leader's ability to provide morale-building recognition and motivation on a consistent and relevant basis, again raising levels of engagement and commitment on the part of their team members.
+- Finally, Encourage the Heart, which discusses the leader's ability to provide morale-building recognition and motivation on a consistent basis, again raising levels of engagement and commitment on the part of their team members

-All of that was developed into one- or two-day workshops, using all the modalities of 21st century adult learning: Lecture, discussion, personal reflection, but primarily experiential activity.
+All of that was developed into workshops, using all the modalities of 21st century adult learning: Lecture, discussion, and personal reflection, but primarily experiential activity.

 The LPI® can be complemented by up to five narrative or essay questions that can be customized to give further feedback to your leaders.

-The research shows us that leaders who then go out and more frequently demonstrate those behaviors are perceived as:
+The research shows us that leaders who then go out and more frequently demonstrate those behaviors are:

-- More credible on the part of their team members as leaders,
+- Perceived as more credible by their team members as leaders

-- They're able again to raise levels of engagement and commitment on the part of team members, and probably most important,
+- Able to raise levels of engagement and commitment of team members

-- They're more likely to be leading a high-performance team, a more efficacious team, a team more likely to achieve their targeted objectives.
+- More likely to be leading a high-performance team, a more efficacious team, a team more likely to achieve their targeted objectives